sytzez/data-object-tester/README.md

 ### Testing validation exceptions

 If passing certain values should cause an error or exception to be thrown during instantiation, use the `ConstructorExceptionPropertyCase`.
-So if your constructor looks like this;
+So if your constructor looks like this:

 ```php
 public function __construct(